(Applicable to orders placed or accepted on or after 01.02.2022)

 “Contract” means the contract between the Company and the Buyer for the sale and purchase of the Goods.

-“Goods” means any Products which the Company is to supply, or has supplied, to the Buyer.
+“Goods” means formulated materials sold, without limitation, for crop protection purposes and any other products which the Company is to supply, or has supplied, to the Buyer.

 “Minimum Order Value” means (excluding VAT) €1300.00

 “Price List” means the Company’s price list which sets out the price of Goods.

 Any reference to a statute or statutory provision shall be construed as a reference to the same as from time to time amended, consolidated, modified, extended, re‑enacted or replaced.

 2.1 No terms or conditions which the Buyer purports to apply under any purchase order, confirmation of order, specification or similar document will form part of the Contract, whether as a result of such document being referred to by the Buyer or the Company or otherwise.

 2.2 The Company will not accept orders which are less than the Minimum Order Value (but may waive this requirement, in its sole discretion, subject to the payment of an administrative fee).
 No order which the Company has accepted may be cancelled by the Buyer except with the written agreement of the Company.
 Please note that the Company does not have a process for receiving cash with orders.

 2.3 No order placed by the Buyer for Goods shall be deemed to be accepted by the Company until a written delivery confirmation is issued by the Company or (if earlier) the Company delivers the Goods to the Buyer.

 3. Delivery and Warranty